-It is hard to get a good idea of the size of the rooms when the home you just viewed is full of clutter and furniture.
+It is hard to get a good idea of the rooms’ size when the home you just viewed is full of clutter and furniture.
 It is a significant reason why real estate agents are always passing on low-cost staging ideas to their clients.

 Personally, I have lost count of how many times I have heard horror stories about furniture that will not fit in and how home decor essentials look out of place.
 I would advise all buyers to take their time, and above all, be realistic about their requirements when it comes to space.

-Don’t assume that your furniture is going to be fit into the dream home that you have just seen.
+Don’t assume that your furniture will fit into the dream home that you have just seen.
 Go back to the property and measure the rooms.
-If you need help, there are an endless plethora of online room planners that you can use to plan the layout of your new home.
+If you need help, there is an endless plethora of online room planners that you can use to plan the layout of your new home.

 Just as important is having the square footage of the house allocated to all the right places.
 Not many people like a tiny kitchen, right?
-When it comes to resale, it’s essential to have great space in the space in the kitchen, family room, master bedroom, and baths.
+When it comes to resale, it’s essential to have great space in the kitchen, family room, master bedroom, and baths.

 Strongly Consider The Floor Plan

 One of the most vital things on your home buying checklist should be the floor plan.
 The layout of your home is critical not only for your daily living habits but also for resale value.

 Buyers will use the floor plan of a house as a significant factor in making their purchase decision.

 One thing to make sure you don’t have is functional obsolescence.
 Examples of functional obsolescence include things like:

 - The need to walk through one bedroom to get to another.